christopher5106/christopher5106.github.io/_posts/2015-09-15-deep-learning-net-surgery-to-create-a-feature-map.markdown

 plt.rcParams['image.cmap'] = 'gray'
 {% endhighlight %}

-# Have a look a the training data
+# Have a look at the training data

 {% highlight python %}
 env = lmdb.open('test_lmdb')